-Internal credit rating Average loss rate Gross carrying amount MOP'000 Impairment loss allowance MOP'000 Low risk Medium risk 0.07% 2.01% 95,588 26 70 1 95,614 71
+Internal credit rating Average loss rate Gross carrying amount MOP'000 Impairment loss allowance MOP'000 Low risk Medium risk 0.32% 2.00% 122,670 44,123 394 882 166,793 1,276

 Internal credit rating Average loss rate Gross carrying amount MOP'000 Impairment loss allowance MOP'000

-Low risk 0.10% 39,909 40
+Low risk 0.07% 95,588 70

-39,909 40
+Medium risk 2.01% 26 1

+95,614 71

-The estimated loss rates are estimated based on historical observed default rates over the expected life of the debtors and study of other corporates' default and recovery data from international credit-rating agencies including Moody's and Standard and Poor's, and are adjusted for forward-looking information (for example, the current and forecasted economic growth rates in Macau, which reflect the general economic conditions of the industry in which the debtors operate) that is available without undue cost or effort.
+The estimated loss rates are estimated based on historical observed default rates over the expected life of the debtors and study of other corporates' default and recovery data from international credit-rating agencies, and are adjusted for forward-looking information that is available without undue cost or effort.
 Such forward-looking information is used by the management of the Group to assess both the current as well as the forecast direction of conditions at the reporting date.
+Due to greater financial uncertainty triggered by the COVID-19 pandemic, the Group has increased the expected loss rates in the current year as there is higher risk that a prolonged pandemic could led to increased credit default rates.
 The internal credit rating is regularly reviewed by the management of the Group to ensure relevant information about specific debtors is updated.